Texas Security Funding for School Safety

 In critical situations, school staff could activate a response using their smartphone to give dispatchers their exact location and information on the type of emergency first responders can expect.
 These app-based buttons can be brought with teachers and administrators to lunchrooms, hallways or recess, making the button more practical for emergency and other notification needs.

-Innovative Panic Alarm Technologies
+Innovative Panic Alert Technologies

 Access to the Texas eGrants application process is open exclusively to Local Educational Agencies (LEA) school districts, charter schools, education service centers and some institutions of higher education and their official representatives.